bearfighting/schema-transformation-toolkit/docs/development/capabilities-and-loss.md

 Examples:

 - object fields
-- tuple optional positions
+- tuples
 - document-local references
 - numeric constraints
-- closed-object semantics
+- closed-object behavior

-Capabilities should be described semantically, not as raw syntax trivia.
+Capabilities should be semantic, not syntax-node inventories.

 ### Normalization

-Normalization means converting multiple equivalent or near-equivalent source forms into one shared internal meaning.
+Normalization means multiple source forms lower into one shared meaning.

 Examples:

-- nullable property schema forms normalizing into field nullability
+- nullable property forms normalizing into field nullability
-- nested union syntax normalizing into one flattened shared union
+- nested unions normalizing into one flattened union

-Normalization is acceptable when the shared meaning remains truthful and intentionally canonical.
+Normalization is acceptable when the shared result remains truthful.

 ### Semantic Loss

-Semantic loss means some source or intermediate distinction is not preserved exactly in the produced result.
+Semantic loss means some distinction is not preserved exactly in the produced result.

 Examples:

-- `oneOf` versus `anyOf` collapsing into shared union semantics
+- `oneOf` versus `anyOf` collapsing into one shared union meaning
 - `unknown` rendering as JSON Schema `true`
 - a target omitting a source-only annotation

 Semantic loss does not automatically mean failure.
-It means the loss must be classified and surfaced consistently.
+It means the loss must be surfaced consistently.

 ### Explicit Failure

-Explicit failure means the current layer cannot preserve truth safely enough to return success.
+Failure is required when the current layer cannot preserve truth safely enough to return success.

-Examples:

-- unsupported closed-object parsing when the IR cannot represent it
-- invalid reference rendering
-- unsupported syntax outside the current parser subset

-## Result Contract Rules
+## Result Rules

-The repository should keep using structured success and failure results.

-Current shared result shapes already allow:

-- `ok: true` plus optional `diagnostics`
-- `ok: false` plus stable `code`, `message`, and optional `diagnostics`

-That baseline should remain.

-What this document adds is the semantic rule for when each result kind is appropriate.

-Current repository note:

-- parser success already supports `document`, optional `constraints`, `diagnostics`, and `semanticNotes`
-- generator success already supports `diagnostics` and `semanticNotes`
-- SDK conversion success already supports `artifacts.value`, `artifacts.shape`, `artifacts.constraints`, route-level `losses`, `preservedCapabilities`, and a staged `report`

 ### Return Success Without Diagnostics When

-- the input semantics are supported directly
+- the semantics are supported directly
 - the result preserves intended meaning without meaningful caveat
-- no important target-specific warning needs to be surfaced

 ### Return Success With Diagnostics When

 - the layer intentionally normalizes source forms
-- the layer widens or lowers semantics while staying truthful
+- the layer widens semantics while remaining truthful
-- the target cannot preserve some source distinction exactly
-- the output remains valid and useful, but the caller should know about the loss
+- the target cannot preserve some distinction exactly, but the output remains valid and useful

 ### Return Failure When

 - the layer cannot preserve truth safely
 - the current contract explicitly excludes the semantic
-- accepting the input would silently approximate behavior too aggressively
+- success would silently approximate behavior too aggressively

-## Capability Model
+## Capability States

-Every parser and generator should eventually describe its semantic capabilities in a stable, reviewable way.

-The model does not need to be runtime-enforced immediately.
-It should first be treated as a documentation and test-planning contract.

-Each capability should be classed into one of these states:
+Each capability should be classified in one of these states:

 - supported
 - supported with normalization